Mistakes can creep into your Excel formulas for all sorts of reasons.

 =IFERROR(VLOOKUP(A1, Lookup_table, 2, FALSE), "")

-If the VLOOKUP does not find a match or returns any kind of error, display nothing instead than the error.
+If the VLOOKUP does not find a match or returns any kind of error, display nothing instead of displaying the error.

 Let’s consider this simple (if contrived) example.